 Before we proceed, please note that the process varies for each financial institution.
 The scenario that we are sharing is an example.

 A borrower applies for a loan in a consumer lending company.
 Then, he provides his consent to allow a third-party credit scoring company to collect and analyze his data for assessment.
 The lending company then shares the mobile number with the credit scoring company.
-In Finscore’s case, we ensure that the terms and conditions of our partner financial institutions are amended with a specific consent statement in a way that fits the Data Privacy Legal Framework in the country.
+In FinScore’s case, we ensure that the terms and conditions of our partner financial institutions are amended with a specific consent statement in a way that adheres the Data Privacy Legal Framework in the country.

 The lending company makes an “inquiry” to the credit scoring system.
 With FinScore, a client can access the system via API integration or the FinScore ACE (Alternative Credit Evaluation) web-based Scoring Portal, depending on their requirement.
 Using the declared mobile number of the borrower, the credit scoring company then pulls Telco data from a partner Telecommunications company.
-The Telco data will be used for analysis via a scoring system that runs on AI and machine learning algorithms, establishing a profile of the borrower such as willingness to pay and capacity to pay.
+The Telco data will be used for analysis via a scoring system that runs on AI and machine learning algorithms, establishing a profile of the borrower such as willingness and capacity to pay.

 Each inquiry returns a credit score based on the profile that will be used to help credit risk analysts and loan underwriters to make a well-guided decision.